mahadihanif/NID-Image-to-data-extraction/README.md

 Step-2: Install `Tesseract` on Windows:
         go on this page https://github.com/UB-Mannheim/tesseract/wiki, download and install tesseract 64 bit at default location.

-Step-3: Run this command to get all the dependencis:
+Step-3: Run this command to get all the dependencis inside project directory:
 ```
 pip3 install -r requirements.txt
 ```